hirtanak/cyclecloud-STAR-CCMplus/README.md

 ## How to install

-1. tar zxvf cyclecloud-Particleworks.zip
+1. tar zxvf cyclecloud-STAR-CCMplus.tar.gz
-1. cd cyclecloud-Particleworks
+1. cd cyclecloud-STAR-CCMplus
-1. put your Particleworks binanry /blob directory.
+1. put your STAR-CCMplus binanry /blob directory.
 1. Rewrite "Files" attribute for your binariy in "project.ini" file.
-1. run "cyclecloud project upload azure-storage" for uploading template to CycleCloud
+1. run "cyclecloud project upload cloud-storage(azure-storage)" for uploading template to CycleCloud
 1. "cyclecloud import_template -f templates/pbs_extended_nfs_pw.txt" for register this template to your CycleCloud

 ## How to run Siemens STAR-CCM+